xsy99140636/Xget/README.en.md

 ## ⚠️ Disclaimer

 - **Legal Use**: This repository is only for accelerating legal public file downloads and Git operations.
 Please comply with relevant platform terms of service and local laws and regulations
 - **Service Availability**: Public instance `xget.xi-xu.me` is a free service with no guarantee of 100% availability.
-Production environments should deploy their own instances
+Recommend deploying your own instance for production environments
 - **Data Security**: Although Xget does not store or log user data, please handle sensitive information downloads carefully
 - **Liability Limitation**: Developers are not responsible for any direct or indirect losses caused by using this service
-- **Third-party Platforms**: Please respect the terms of service and rate limits of platforms like GitHub, GitLab, Hugging Face, etc.
+- **Third-party Platforms**: Please respect the terms of service and rate limits of GitHub, GitLab, Gitea, Codeberg, SourceForge, Hugging Face and other platforms

 ## 🤝 Contributing

 We welcome all forms of contributions!
 Please check the [Contributing Guide](CONTRIBUTING.md) to learn how to participate in repository development.

 1. **Report Issues**: Use [issue templates](https://github.com/xixu-me/Xget/issues/new/choose) to report bugs or request features
-2. **Submit Code**: Fork repository, create feature branch, submit pull request
+2. **Submit Code**: Fork the repository, create feature branches, submit pull requests
 3. **Improve Documentation**: Fix errors, add examples, improve descriptions
 4. **Test Feedback**: Test in different environments and provide feedback